Flu Clinic – Robina Town Medical Centre

 How do I book?

-You can ring the practice and Reception will make you an appropriate appointment with either your doctor or the nurse (depending on your doctor’s preference).
+Please ring the practice so Reception can book you with either your doctor or the nurse (depending on your doctor’s preference).

 Why get the flu vaccine?